-We recognize contract services revenue from Dialog over a period of time as the services are performed.
-The costs associated with this revenue are recognized as the services are performed and are included in cost of services revenue.
+We recognized contract services revenue from Dialog over a period of time as the services are performed.
+The costs associated with this revenue were recognized as the services were performed and were included in cost of services revenue.

-During 2020 and 2019, we recorded revenue of \$327,350 and \$200,143, respectively.
+During 2021 and 2020, we recorded revenue of \$756,793 and \$327,350, respectively.

 Research and Development.
 Research and development expenses are charged to operations as incurred.
 For internally developed patents, all patent application costs are expensed as incurred as research and development expense.
 Patent application costs, generally legal costs, are expensed as research and development costs until such time as the future economic benefits of such patents become more certain.
 Also included in research and development costs are payroll costs and stock-based compensation for employees within the department.
-We incurred research and development costs of \$17,066,122 and \$23,228,810 for 2020 and 2019, respectively.
+We incurred research and development costs of \$20,572,580 and \$17,066,122 for 2021 and 2020, respectively.